rapidwebltd/SimpleStripe/README.md

 ## License

-This library is licensed under the Lesser General Public license version 3.
+This library is licensed under the Lesser General Public License version 3.